xybor-x/enum/README.md

 `SafeEnum` has many predefined methods.
 The only way to retain these methods while extending it is to wrap it as an embedded field in another struct.

-`xybor-x/enum` provides the `NewExtendedSafe` function to help create a wrapper of SafeEnum.
+`xybor-x/enum` provides the `NewExtended` function to help create a wrapper of advanced enums.

 ```go
 type role any